-Delighted members of the Bedfordshire and Luton CAMHS Crisis Service team are celebrating after winning a regional award.
+Delighted members of the Bedfordshire and Luton CAMHS Crisis Service team are celebrating after winning a prestigious award.

 The service has picked up the Liaison & Intensive Support Award as part of the Positive Practice National Children & Young People´s MH Awards 2019.